Call and Book Your Hotel Now!

-Rio de Janeiro had been a long time capital of Brazil and has therefore attracted a lot attention and investments from profitable companies.
-Till the end of the 19th century Rio was the richest state in Brazil before Sao Paulo took over.
-The economy of Rio can be categorized according its working sectors.
+Rio de Janeiro had been a long time capital of Brazil and has therefore attracted a lot of attention and investments from profitable companies.
+Till the end of the 19th century, Rio was the wealthiest state in Brazil before Sao Paulo took over.
+The economy of Rio can be categorized according to its working sectors.

-Primary Sector: Rio basically invests a lot in sugar-cane production.
+Rio invests a lot in sugar-cane production.
 It has large plantations in the area of Campos.
-Production of Oranges too forms a major part of the farming sector.
-Coffee was once a key industry but due to environmental factors, it has lost its importance.
+Production of Oranges also forms a significant part of the farming sector.
+Coffee was once a vital industry, but due to environmental factors, it has lost its importance.
 Other food grains are also produced but not in large amounts to be sold on a large scale.
-Among the livestock industry there are various animal farms all over the city.
-Fishing of sardines is also a significant part of the Brazilian economy.
+Among the livestock industry, there are various animal farms all over the city.
+Fishing industries mainly produce sardines and are a significant part of the Brazilian economy.

 Rio has attracted many oil companies with the discovery of oil in the Campos Basin.
 There are many international oil companies like Shell, EBX and Esso, which have their branches in the city.
 Not just offices, but many companies have their headquarters situated in Rio.
 Some of them are telecom corporations like Oi and Embratel.